 Punctal plugs reduce the amount of tears being drained, thus, more tears are left on the front of the eye.
 This procedure is usually combined with other treatments, such as anti-inflammatory treatments, and only takes a matter of seconds.

-LipiFlow Boost is one of the best and most comfortable treatments we have to treat MGD, the leading root cause of dry eye.
-LipiFlow Boost is performed in our office, and it lasts 12 minutes.
+LipiFlow Plus is one of the best and most comfortable treatments we have to treat MGD, the leading root cause of dry eye.
+LipiFlow is performed in our office, and it lasts 12 minutes.
+We can combine Lipiflow with IPL and we call this Lipiflow Plus.
 Patients describe LipiFlow as a spa-like experience.
 Using the LipiFlow device, we warm the oil glands of the eye, followed by a massage of the glands.
 The heat and massage help re-open the oil glands, stabilizing the tear film, decreasing inflammation, and increasing the lubrication to the front of the eye.
 This treatment can last anywhere from six months to three years.

 Intense Pulsed Light (IPL)